 History of the Britannia Mine Museum

 From 1904-1974 the museum functioned as one of the most important mines in the Commonwealth.
-Over that period an incredible 60,000 people called the site home and over 50,000,000 tons of ore was extracted!
+Over that period, an incredible 60,000 people called the site home and over 50,000,000 tons of ore were extracted!

 This number included over 15 tons of gold.

-A year after closing in 1975 the BC Museum of Mining opened its doors on the site.
-After two significant upgrades the facility was rechristened the Britannia Mining Museum in 2010, in time for the 2010 Winter Olympics.
+A year after closing in 1975, the BC Museum of Mining opened its doors on the site.
+After two significant upgrades, the facility was renamed the Britannia Mining Museum in 2010, in time for the 2010 Winter Olympics.

 Today the museum’s grounds contain 23 historic industrial, administrative and domestic buildings.
 The most notable of which is the massive Mill No.3 facility which can be seen from the highway.

 Inside you’ll encounter over 7000 artifacts, 9500 archive photos and 3000 archival documents spread out across a variety of interactive exhibits.
 You can learn about the site’s history and the importance of mining in the modern era.

 But most importantly, you can have some fun!